Deploying Bento#

 Run the generated docker image:

-> docker run -p 3000:3000 iris_classifier:ejwnswg5kw6qnuqj
+$ docker run -p 3000:3000 iris_classifier:ejwnswg5kw6qnuqj

-Deploy with Yatai#
+Deploy with Yatai on Kubernetes#

 Yatai helps ML teams to deploy large scale model serving workloads on Kubernetes.
-It standardizes BentoML deployment on Kubernetes, provides UI and APis for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflows.
+It standardizes BentoML deployment on Kubernetes, provides UI and APIs for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflows.

 To get started, get an API token from Yatai Web UI and login from your bentoml